 What is the Scope of Material Management?

-Material management is a vital organizational function, particularly in production, logistics, and supply chain operations, ensuring seamless workflow and resource optimization.
-It ensures the smooth flow of materials from sourcing to final utilization, directly impacting efficiency, cost-effectiveness, and productivity.
+Material management is a crucial organizational process, particularly in production, logistics, and supply chain activities, which facilitates a smooth working process and efficient resource utilization.
+It ensures the efficient flow of materials between sourcing and end-use, directly impacting efficiency, cost-effectiveness, and productivity.

 This article explores the scope of material management, its key functions, and the principles that guide its efficient execution.